open-education-hub/operating-systems/content/chapters/io/lab/content/remote-io.md

 ### Further than IPs: Ports

 A port is simply a **number** assigned to uniquely identify a connection from a host to another and to direct the data that's transferred between them.
-This way we can create multiple connections between the same 2 hosts.
+This way, we can create multiple connections between the same 2 hosts.
 Port numbers are encoded on 16 bits and thus range from $0$ to $2^{16} - 1$, i.e. from $0$ to $65535$.

 The first 1024 ports are reserved for well-known system services, such as SSH (which uses port 22).